GithubSuki/mysukidocs/vendors/index.md

 ### Product Uploads
 Product Uploads enables you to upload, download and set the product properties of your items.
 You can upload the Basic Product Details, Set the Product Categories, Add Alternate Barcodes, Set the items available for Wholesale Purchase, Add Product Tags and Keywords, Set Product Purchase Quantity Limits or even Deactivate out of stock items.
 [Learn more](productuploads.md)

+### Monitoring Tools
+Make sure all products are uploaded and nothing is left behind.
+The Product Upload Monitoring enables the Users to View and track the system processes and progress when downloading or uploading a product csv files.
+The User has the ability to view the date and time, type of action made, status, progress and success and error remarks.
+[Learn more](systemmonitoring.md)

 ---
 Order Management